Bromma Air Maintenance

-Bromma Air Maintenance AB (BAM), is a Swedish company specialized in maintenance on fixed-wing and rotor-wing aircraft.
-Certified in accordance with EASA part-145.
-BAM headquarters is at Stockholm Bromma Airport in Stockholm, Sweden.
+Bromma Air Maintenance AB (BAM), is a Swedish company providing aerospace services, including maintenance on fixed-wing and rotor-wing aircraft.

+The company's headquarters is at Stockholm Bromma Airport in Stockholm, Sweden.
 BAM has subsidiaries on the Airport of Norrköping, Malmslätt Airport in Linköping and on the local airport in Sveg.

 History

 BAM was founded in 1979 by Ingemar Björk by the acquisition of Flygfirma I. Ehrenström, who had the Swedish agency for Gulfstream, Aero Commander and Fairchild.
 The company had 5 employees in those days, and among the most common planes to be maintained were Cessna Citations and Learjets.

 1980, BAM became appointed service center for Raytheon Beechcraft.

 1997 BAM opened a maintenance hangar on the airport in Norrköping that performed line maintenance on the commercial airliner Air Express that operated from Nice in France.

 In the year of 2000, 45 mechanics, technicians and administrative staff were employed by BAM.
 When the former owner announced that the company was for sale, 24 of the employees joined forces and purchased BAM.
 The former Technical Director, Egert Lönn, was appointed as General Manager.

 In 2003 BAM was appointed by the Swedish Airforce to extend their ongoing cooperation by adding line maintenance at the flight school in Malmslätt on their Jet Trainers SK 60 / Saab 105, beside the maintenance on the Airforce Beechcraft Super King Air.